VanyaBK/blog/mt/mrasp/README.md

 1. **Efficient Training:** Each encoder and decoder branch in LegoMT is initialized with 418M M2M-100 model, each instance only requires loading the language pair specific encoder and decoder.
 While M2M-100-1.2B has 1.2B parameters and hence cannot load as much tokens as LegoMT in a single forward step.
 The authors show that empirically they observed that LegoMT was 28.2x faster

-2. **Reasonable Training cost:** Even though Lego-MT uses 8 encoders and 8 decoders, for each instance, the first stage only updates LG encoder and multilingual encoder-decoder and the second stage updates LG decoder.
+2. **Reasonable Training cost:** Even though Lego-MT uses 8 encoders and 8 decoders, for each instance, the first stage only updates LG(language) encoder and multilingual encoder-decoder and the second stage updates LG decoder.
 So effectively the cost is only about 2 times of the cost of normal multilingual fine-tuning in case of M2M-1.2B

 ## Ablations and Analysis